 - The courses you register for must be applicable to the degree requirements of your major (VA regulation).

 - Dual majors are not approved for VA payment at Cecil College.
 The VA will only approve courses towards the primary degree plan.

-- You are required to notify your Certifying Official and complete a VA Form 22-1995 when you change your major.
+- You are required to notify your School Certifying Official and complete a VA Form 22-1995 when you change your major.

-- When you add, drop, or withdraw from courses, you are required to notify your Certifying Official immediately.
+- When you add, drop, or withdraw from courses, you are required to notify your School Certifying Official immediately.
 If an overpayment occurs, you will be responsible for making arrangements to pay the VA for the balance due.

-- Your schedule of classes is used by the VA to determine your housing allowance eligibility.
+- Your schedule of classes is used by the VA to determine your Monthly Housing Allowance (MHA).

 - If you have not received your Certificate of Eligibility (COE) or printed your eBenefits Statement, you are required to make payment in full or set up the payment plan at the time of registration.

 - If you are eligible for less than 100% of the benefit, you are required to pay the remaining portion of tuition and fees not covered by the VA at the time of registration.

 - If you are an out-of-state student, the VA will pay up to the in-state tuition rate.
 The cost differential in tuition and fees is payable to Cecil College at the time of registration.
-Out-of-state students should see VA Certifying Official to determine if a tuition waiver is applicable.
+Out-of-state students should see the School Certifying Official to determine if a tuition waiver is applicable.

 Monthly Housing Allowance (MHA)

-- You must be a full-time student to receive the full BAH payment.
+- You must be a full-time student to receive the full MHA payment.

-- BAH payments will be prorated if your rate of pursuit is 51% to less than full-time.
+- MHA payments will be prorated if your rate of pursuit is less than full-time.

-- Veterans enrolled in only online courses will receive housing allowance payable equal to half the national average BAH for E5 with dependents.
+- Veterans enrolled in only online courses will receive housing allowance payable equal to half the national average MHA for E5 with dependents.

-- Your rate of pursuit is calculated based on your stop and start dates.
-A term that is less than the standard length may have BAH eligibility requirements.
+- Your rate of pursuit is calculated based on your begin and end dates.
+A term that is less than the standard length may have MHA eligibility requirements.